Stanley Durwood: Biography

 Durwood attended Harvard University, and served as a navigator in the Army Air Forces in World War II, where he rose to the rank of lieutenant.
 He had an uncanny ability to remember the birthday of nearly everyone he met, and did one-handed push ups into his 70s.
 He was awarded the 1989 Salah M. Hassanein Humanitarian Award and the Vision Fund of America's 1989 Man of the Year Award.
 He died at age 78 on July 14, 1999.
+At the time of his death, he was survived by his wife, Pamela Yax, along with six children and 13 grandchildren.

+Durwood's daughter Elissa married actor Charles Grodin.
+According to Elissa, her parents were nonobservant Jews, but they did observe Jewish holidays with observant relatives who were members of The Temple, Congregation B'nai Jehudah.

 AMC Theatres

 In 1920, Durwood's father and uncles, Edward, Barney, and Maurice Dubinsky, bought a Kansas City movie theater which they called Regent Theater.
 The brothers built up the theatre chain over the next decade; by 1932 the company owned 40 theaters in Missouri and Kansas.
 Stanley started working with the brothers officially by 1945.
 When Edward (who had changed his surname to Durwood), Stanley's father, died in 1960, Stanley took over Durwood Theaters, Inc.

 The 1960s were a time of changing consumer demands in the world of movie theaters, as televisions started to work their way into individual's homes.
 Durwood's 600 seat Roxy theater in downtown Kansas City had such low attendance that Durwood had to close off the balcony so the business would not have to cover the expense of the usher.
 Soon, Durwood dreamed up a solution: in 1963, Durwood opened what is believed to be the first theater designed to be a multiplex.
 The business model allowed theaters to attract more customers with a variety of titles.
 Soon, the number of screens had grown to more than two dozen in some cities.
-In 1968, Durwood changed the company name to connect it to the multiplex: Durwood Theatres became the American Multi-Cinema.
+In 1968, Durwood changed the company name to connect it to the multiplex: Durwood Theatres became American Multi-Cinema.

 Durwood kept innovating beyond the multiplex, as well.
 He is widely credited with the idea of arm rest cup holders and stadium-style seating in theaters.
 At his death in July 1999, AMC was the fourth-largest movie exhibition company in the world.
+In 2016, AMC became the largest movie theater chain in the world.